ruggeri/tech-notes/web/production-rails.md

 3. Have to compile assets for production.
     * Also need to install `rails_serve_static_assets`, unless you want to configure nginx for this...
+4. May have to use `crontab -e` to setup recurring Rake tasks.